Last updated on: June 29th, 2022

 Paternity Leave

-An employee is entitled to a paternity leave of not more than five consecutive weeks, without pay, on the birth of his child.
+An employee is entitled to an unpaid paternity leave of not more than 5 consecutive weeks, on the birth of his child.
 The paternity leave shall not begin before the week of the birth of the child and shall not end later than 78 weeks after the week of the birth.

 Paternity leave may be taken after giving written notice of not less than three weeks to the employer, stating the expected date of the leave and that of the return to work.
 However, the notice may be shorter if the birth of the child occurs before the expected date.

-An employee may be absent from work for five days at the birth of his child, the adoption of a child or where there is a termination of pregnancy in or after the twentieth week of pregnancy.
-The first two days of absence shall be remunerated.
+An employee may be absent from work for 5 working days at the birth of his child, the adoption of a child, or where there is a termination of pregnancy in or after the twentieth week of pregnancy.
+The first 2 days of absence shall be remunerated.
 This leave may be divided into days at the request of the employee.
 It may not be taken more than fifteen days after the child arrives at the residence of its father or mother or after the termination of pregnancy.
 Act Respecting Labour Standards, §81.1; Amended by Bill 176 §32.

 Family and Parental Leave